There are a lot of things people have to remember when they start dog training - a lot of different dog training techniques to try.

-Dogs learn very quickly from positive dog training.
+Dogs learn very quickly from positive dog training and praise.
 Dogs tend to want to make you happy and this is why they do so well with this type of dog training.
 However, be sure you never reward bad behavior.

-Reprimanding is a type of dog training that should not be done unless necessary.
+scolding your dog is the sort of training that should not be done unless necessary.
 This can be when your dog jumps, eliminates in the wrong place, barks, growls, pulls on a leash, destroys something, etc.

-You must only reprimand your dog if you catch it in the act of doing something wrong.
+You must only scold your dog if you catch it in the act of doing something wrong.

 Otherwise, your dog will not realize what it did.
 The reprimand used for this dog training should be a quick, sharp "no" or "bad dog."